UofT-DSI/shell/README.md

 ## Learning Outcomes
 By the end of the module, participants will be able to:
 * Comfortably access and navigate the terminal
-* Create, modify, and delete directories and files
+* Create, modify, and delete directories and file
 ## Activities
-This module has two types of activities.
+This module has two types of activities
 1. Assignments are mandatory, and form part of your evaluation.
-1. Practice problems are not assessed, but are provided to you for extra practice.
+1. Practice problems are not assessedbut are provided to you for extra practice.
 We encourage you to work on them together and discuss solutions during Work Periods and on Slack.
 ### Assignments
-Participants should review the [Assignment Submission Guide](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md) for instructions on how to complete assignments in this module.
+Participans should review the [Assignment Submission Guide](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md) for instructions on how to complete assignments in this module.

 1. [Shell script assignment](./02_activities/assignments/assignment_instructions.md)